 Self-confidence is a must quality to become successful in life.
-As per Cambridge dictionary confidence is the quality of being certain of your abilities or of having trust in people, plans, or the future.
+As per the Cambridge dictionary, confidence is the quality of being certain of your abilities or of having trust in people, plans, or the future.

-Confidence comes from a Latin word ‘fidere’ which means “to trust”; therefore, having self-confidence is having trust in one’s self.
+Confidence comes from the Latin word ‘fidere’ which means “to trust”; therefore, having self-confidence is having trust in one’s self.

 Life with low self-confidence

-Low self-confidence people does not take their decision.
-For them other people are the main decision maker in various aspect of life.
+Low self-confidence people do not take their decision.
+For them, other people are the main decision-maker in various aspects of life.
 Whatever is the form of that decision, as good or bad, they accept it as a fate.

 To Think Confidently, Act Confidently

 Act the way you want to feel.
-David J. Schwartz has shared below five confidence -building exercise in his outstanding book titled ‘The Magic of Thinking Big’.
+David J. Schwartz has shared below five confidence-building exercises in his outstanding book titled ‘The Magic of Thinking Big’.
 Read them and make a conscious effort to practice them to build your confidence.

 Be a Front Seater

-Ever notice in meetings—in conference room, classrooms, and other kinds of assemblies—how the back seats fill up first?
+Ever notice in meetings—in the conference rooms, classrooms, and other kinds of assemblies—how the back seats fill up first?
 Most folks scramble to sit in the back rows so they won’t be “too conspicuous.”
 And the reason they are afraid to be conspicuous is that they lack confidence.

 Sitting up front builds confidence.
 Practice it.
 From now on make it a rule to sit as close to the front as you can.